angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 5. In the `package.json` file adjust `test` script to `jest --config projects/product-app/jest.config.js`
 6. Try the setup by running `npm t` and see the tests pass
 7. Adjust your `test:watch` script in `package.json` with `npm run test -- --watch` content (the `--` is a way to pipe additional args to the predefined npm script)
-8. Try running `npm run test:watch` and see the tests running in watch mode, try some of the proivded controls like `p` or `q`
+8. Try running `npm run test:watch` and see the tests running in watch mode, try some of the provided controls like `p` or `q`
 9. Try breaking a test by changing `toEqual('product-app');` in the `app.component.spec.ts` to something else and see the test fail
 10. Check out the new test output and try changing tests a couple of times
 11. (Optional) Set up E2E (end-to-end) tests using `ng add @cypress/schematic` and **agree to all** CLI prompts.
-    1. Once done, add the `"configFile": "projects/product-app/cypress.config.ts",` in the `projects.product-app.architect.e2e.options` in the `angular.json` file.
+    1. Once done, in the `angular.json` file, in the `projects.product-app.architect.e2e.options`, add the `"configFile": "projects/product-app/cypress.config.ts",`  .
-    2. After that add `specPattern: '**/cypress/e2e/**/*.cy.ts',` and `supportFile: '**/cypress/support/e2e.ts',` to the `e2e` property of the `projects/product-app/cypress.config.ts` file.
+    2. After that, in the `projects/product-app/cypress.config.ts` file, inside the `e2e` property, add `specPattern: '**/cypress/e2e/**/*.cy.ts',` and `supportFile: '**/cypress/support/e2e.ts',`.
-    3. Then adjust `"extends": "../tsconfig.json",` to `"extends": "../tsconfig.app.json",` in the `projects/product-app/cypress/tsconfig.json` file.
+    3. Then, in the `projects/product-app/cypress/tsconfig.json` file, adjust `"extends": "../tsconfig.json",` to `"extends": "../tsconfig.app.json",` .
     4. Finally, run `ng e2e` and try to fix first out-of-the-box test.

 ## TODO 8 - Lint application
 1. Try to run `ng lint` what happens?
 2. Proceed with offered installation of the `eslint`.
-3. Once done, run `ng lint` again and check out the new output (and disable eslint for violation if you previously added Cypress)
+3. Once done, run `ng lint` again and check out the new output
+4. in case we previously added the Cypress e2e testing, going to fix the linting error inline the file by using comment `// eslint-disable-next-line @typescript-eslint/no-namespace` in the listed file)
-4. Try adding `<button>Test</button>` to the `app.component.html` and run `ng lint` again
+5. Try adding `<button>Test</button>` to the `app.component.html` and run `ng lint` again
-5. There won't be any linting error reported, but using buttons without `type` attribute is a bad practice (accidental form submission) so let's add a new lint rule to prevent it
+6. There won't be any linting error reported, but using buttons without `type` attribute is a bad practice (accidental form submission) so let's add a new lint rule to prevent it
-6. Add `"parser": "@angular-eslint/template-parser",` property into overrides for both `.ts` and `.html` files in the **root** `.eslintrc.json` file
+7. Add `"parser": "@angular-eslint/template-parser",` property into overrides for both `.ts` and `.html` files in the **root** `.eslintrc.json` file
-7. The add `"@angular-eslint/template/button-has-type": "error"` (into the `rules` object) into overrides for both `.ts` and `.html` files in the **root** `.eslintrc.json` file
+8. The add `"@angular-eslint/template/button-has-type": "error"` (into the `rules` object) into overrides for both `.ts` and `.html` files in the **root** `.eslintrc.json` file
-8. Run `ng lint` again and see the new error
+9. Run `ng lint` again and see the new error
-9. Fix the error by adding `type="button"` to the button and run `ng lint` again
+10. Fix the error by adding `type="button"` to the button and run `ng lint` again

 ### Continuous Integration testing
 It usually makes sense to create dedicated `ci` npm script in package json which will execute all the tests when project is built in the CI environment, such a command can look like `"ci": "npm run lint && npm run test &&  npm run build"`...